annalbenson/StockWatch/README.md

 <b>Description</b>
 - At-a-glance stock tracking app using data from Market Watch (https://www.marketwatch.com/)
--

 <b>Installation</b>
 - USB Cable
 - Android device or emulator with minimum SDK 21
 - Android Studio or equivalent IDE

 <b>Usage</b>

 <div class="row">
-    <p>Upon app installation and initial launch there will be no entires in the list but after adding a few it may look like this:
+    <p>Upon app installation and initial launch there will be no entires in the list but after adding a few it may look like this.
+The Symbol and company name are on the left, the middle is the current price, and the right is the price change and the change percentage in parentheses.
     </p>
     <p align="center" >
       <img src="https://github.com/annalbenson/StockWatch/blob/master/screenshots/main_act.png" height="400" >